sjmisina/sufs_up/README.md

 Analysis yeilded these specific findings:

-* June is a warmer month with a historic low temperature of only 64&deg;F and a pleasant average temperature of 75&deg;F
+* June is a warmer month with a ten-year low temperature of only 64&deg;F and a pleasant average temperature of 75&deg;F
-* December is cooler month with a low temperature of 56&deg;F, and the first quartile of results of 69&deg;F
+* December is cooler month with a ten-year low temperature of 56&deg;F, the low average at 69&deg;F
-* Hawaii's average temperature when solely considered only varies +-4&deg;F from the beginning of summer to the dawn of winter
+* Hawaii's average temperature when solely reflected in June and December results, varies +-4&deg;F between these two sample months

 ### Summary